abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 > knowledge = perception + thought.

 The science that deals with the way we think is, of course, called *logic*.
 Logic can be *general* and can be *specific to some domain* like accounting, biology etc. And the general logic, we can divide to *pure* and *applied* where the applied part is everything that is related to the human mind as such (the psychological part, so to say).
 Taking away all else, pure logic contains just a few fundamentals that we know a priori and are essential to the way we think.
-Pure logic is, therefore, synonymous with "first-order" logic - a fact which is proven (as much as it can be) by Kurt Godel in his *completeness theorem*.
+Pure logic is, therefore, synonymous with "first order" logic - a fact which is proven (as much as it can be) by Kurt Godel in his *completeness theorem*.
 Therefore, these a priori concepts are the concept of a negation, the *AND* and *OR* operators and, of course, the *forall... there exists* structure which allows us to define functions.

 Is pure logic also *transcendental*, in the sense of the word that we used when we talked about transcendental aesthetics - a prerequisite for a priori knowledge?
 Not quite, since, as we said earlier, logic does not constitute knowledge.
 That is, logically-correct statements are not necessarily true.
-Transcendental logic is, then, is pure logic but only insofar it is related to objects of sensibility i.e. it is the science of understanding.
+Transcendental logic is, then, is pure logic but only insofar it is related to objects of sensibility i.e. it is the science ofunderstanding.

 But if it is true, as we said earlier, that perceptions are essential for acquiring knowledge, can we talk about *transcendental logic* independent of perceptions?
 In other words, can we make logical assertions about an object in the real world, without using our sensibility i.e. without first perceiving the object?
 The answer to that question is that we can, by applying the same tactic that a scientist uses to formulate their theories.
 By saying "Suppose that such and such object exists" or "Let X be such object that".
 In other words, we can not know anything about a given object until we see it, but we can delay the moment when we perceive it, and think about it in advance.
 The technical name of these judgements is "functions" - they produce knowledge, but only when given knowledge in advance.

-So, for example, I can be walking in a wood and thinking something like:
+So, for example, I can be walking a wood and thinking something like:

 > Suppose that I had a body which ran on a liquid substance that was distributed to its limbs by a series of tubes, called blood.
 > Suppose further that there were other beings (which I will call "bears") possessing, as part of their bodies, sharp objects that are capable of tearing these tubes out, thus spilling the substance.
 >
-> If that were so, then I would try to avoid being in close proximity with those beings.
+> If that were so, then I would try to avoid being in a close proximity with those beings.

 But, jokes aside, even the most abstract hypothesis must rely on some logical concepts, such as the concept of a cause and effect.
-These concepts are the pure concepts of understanding and are, as time and space, part of our a priori arsenal for acquiring knowledge
+These concepts are the pure concepts of understanding and are as time and space, part of our a priori arsenal for aquiring knowledge

 Transcendental Analytic: Analytic of concepts
 ---

 Transcendental logic is analytical by nature.
 All logic that is not analytical consist of fallacies, which are discussed in the second section called - transcendental dialectic.
-The main subject of the transcendental logic are the pure concepts of the understanding, which we discussed earlier and this chapter is an attempt to discover and systematise them.
+The main subject of the transcedental logic are the pure concepts of the understanding, which we discussed earlier and this chapter is an attempt to discover and systematise them.

 > By the way, I am not following the systematic structure of the book closely, simply because the structure is way too complicated for me to do that in such a short resume.
 If you want to know more about various structures in this book check out [this resource](https://www.academia.edu/1739483/Kantian_Tables).